Lincoln Parish K-9 shot, killed in the line of duty

 As deputies approached, they said Roberson ran into the woods behind the home, and K-9 Boco was released.
 Moments later, deputies said they heard gunfire and could not find Boco.

-Law enforcement from multiple agencies continues the search and were able to arrest Roberson around 2 a.m.
+Law enforcement from multiple agencies continue the search and were able to arrest Roberson around 2 a.m.
 Saturday morning.

 Later that morning, deputies were able to find Boco's body.